RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 # Characters
 Every character has a sheet with two sets of numbered boxes, the exact layout of which is determined by their people, such as human, goblin, elf, or ogre.
-The rules that follow here assume that the character is a human, which has the sheet shown below.
+For simplicity, the rules that follow here assume that the character is a human, which has the sheet shown below.

+![Human Inventory](https://raw.githubusercontent.com/RedOgreJelly/redogrejelly.github.io/refs/heads/main/images/SlotsHuman.png)

-Sheets and adjustments for other peoples are listed in the Peoples section, but it is reccommended that campaigns begin with an all human party.
+Sheets and adjustments for other peoples are listed in the peoples section, but it is reccommended that campaigns begin with an all human party.
 After the player’s characters spend significant time with other peoples, like elves or goblins, the judge might allow players to make new characters of those creatures.

-![Human Inventory](https://raw.githubusercontent.com/RedOgreJelly/redogrejelly.github.io/refs/heads/main/images/SlotsHuman.png)

-##Slots
+## Slots
 **Focus Slots** represent the character's mind and concentration.
 They can hold **ideas** like spells, bonds, and devotions as well as more temporary **interests** like the targets of aiming or heeding.

 **Gear Slots** represent the character's body and bags.
 They can hold **items** like weapons, armor, and equipment.
 Gear slots come in 3 types: